Reverse Osmosis Performance Parameters

 Adjusting the pH of the water is treated with reverse osmosis membrane filtration to maintain optimum water quality.
 The method involves measuring the pH and water quality of the treated water, changing the inflow water pH by a certain amount, and comparing average water quality before and after the pH change.
 If the water quality deteriorates, the inflow pH is adjusted to improve it.
 This iterative process ensures the treated water quality is always within a predetermined range.

-2. Digital Twin Modeling for Predictive Maintenance in Reverse Osmosis Systems
+10. Digital Twin Model for Predictive Analysis of Membrane Degradation in Reverse Osmosis Plants

 Pani Energy Inc, 2023